Antireligious campaigns in China: Muslims

-By November 2018, the Chinese government had detained over one million Uyghurs in what it refers to as "training centers" as part of a thought reform campaign, "where Uyghur Muslims are remade into atheist Chinese subjects".
-For children forcibly taken away from their parents, the Chinese government has established kindergartens with the aim of combating 'three evil forces' (separatism, extremism and terrorism), and "converting future generations of Uyghur Muslim children into loyal subjects who embrace atheism".
-According to estimates from the Australian Strategic Policy Institute, that under Xi Jinping, thousands of mosques and Muslim religious sites were damaged or destroyed in China.
+By November 2018, the Chinese government had detained over one million Uyghurs in internment camps as part of a thought reform campaign, "where Uyghur Muslims are remade into atheist Chinese subjects" and subjected to forced labor.
+For children forcibly taken away from their parents, the Chinese government has established kindergartens with the aim of combating 'three evil forces' (separatism, extremism, and terrorism), and "converting future generations of Uyghur Muslim children into loyal subjects who embrace atheism".
+According to estimates from the Australian Strategic Policy Institute, under Xi Jinping, thousands of mosques and Muslim religious sites were damaged or destroyed in China.
+The Chinese government has intensified its repression by using artificial intelligence facial recognition cameras against the Uyghurs, both outside and inside places of worship.
 Government campaigns against Islam have extended to the Hui people and Utsul community in Hainan.

-Chinese officials did not acknowledge the existence of any sort of detention camps.
+Chinese officials did not acknowledge the existence of any sort of internment camps.
 The Chinese government states that Uyghurs are being sent to vocational training centers in order to prevent the spread of extremism and to increase their employability.
+Muslim prisoners in detention centers and internment camps have faced practices such as being force-fed pork.
+Prohibitions on fasting during Ramadan are couched in terms of protecting residents' free will.

-In November 2019, the detention centers were described in the leaked Xinjiang papers.
+In November 2019, the internment centers were described in the leaked Xinjiang papers.

+A 2020 Associated Press investigation found that in an effort to reduce the Muslim population, the state subjects minority women to pregnancy checks and imposes intrauterine devices (IUDs), sterilization, and abortion on hundreds of thousands.
+While the use of IUDs and sterilization had declined in China, it had sharply increased in Xinjiang.
+The United States Commission on International Religious Freedom (USCIRF) cautioned that China's oppressive population control policies targeting Uyghurs and other Muslim groups—including forced sterilization—could legally constitute genocide under international law.

 Jews

 The Kaifeng Jewish community has reported increasing suppression by the authorities since 2015, reversing the modest revival it experienced in the 1990s.
 The observance of public religious services and the celebration of religious festivals like Passover and Sukkot have been prohibited, and Jewish community groups have been shut down.
-Signs have been removed from the Kaifeng Synagogue, a historical site located on Teaching the Torah Lane that is now under strict surveillance.

-Responses
+Mormons

+In 2025, the Chinese government banned congregations of The Church of Jesus Christ of Latter-day Saints in China throughout the country.